ThinkUpLLC/ThinkUp/docs/source/install/upgrade.rst

 Using your favorite FTP program, rename your existing ThinkUp folder to something like ``thinkup.old``.
 Then, upload the new ThinkUp folder you just extracted.

 Then, copy your existing configuration file--i.e., ``thinkup.old/config.inc.php``--into the new ThinkUp folder.
+Finally, set :doc:`ThinkUp's required folder permissions </install/perms>` in your fresh installation.

 Your ThinkUp application code is now up-to-date.
 Great!